 Solution 1.
 Check Spotify Server

 Is something wrong with Spotify right now?
 It's useless to make any settings adjustments if the problem is not on your side.
-So, you need to first check if Spotify is actually running.
-The easiest thing to do is to check via Spotify's official Twitter status account.
+So, you need to first check if Spotify is down or is still running.

 Or, you can also detect if Spotify servers are having problems from Downdetector.